 Do you think enough African Americans visit the continent?

-What would you say to encourage more of them African Americans to visit?
+What would you say to encourage more African Americans to visit?

 I’m not sure.
 Most people still see Africa as the village.
-I always try to share there are some cities that are even just as modern as the US.
+I always try to share that there are some cities that are just as modern as the US.

 Why is it an important trip?

-When I first came to Africa, as I left the plane; my spirit was jolted.
+When I first visited Africa and disembarked from the plane, my spirit was jolted.
 Another part of me woke up.
 I saw faces and body types that looked like mine.
-A sense of pride welled up in me.
-For all the things we forsake about ourselves as African Americans, it is an important connection to see the place of our ancestors to understand there is no shame at all in who we are because Africans are a resilient, strong, beautiful, resourceful race of people.
+A sense of pride swelled in me.
+For all the things we forsake about ourselves as African Americans, this is an important connection to make—to see the place of our ancestors and understand there is no shame at all in who we are because Africans are a resilient, strong, beautiful, and resourceful race of people.

 Anything you'd like to add?

 We all only have one life to live.
-Make it the best life you can for yourself .
-I have found a source of my joy in Africa and its a decision I will never regret.
-When I’m old in my rocking chair somewhere, I will always have these memories.
+Make it the best life you can for yourself.
+I have found a source of my joy in Africa and it's a decision I will never regret.
+When I’m old and in a rocking chair somewhere, I will always have these memories.
 Actually, I always joke about there being a book in the making from this experience.
-I think I will come sooner than later!
+I think it will come sooner than later!